Max Goof: Disney Parks

-At the Walt Disney World Resort, Max is a meetable character, and is featured during the "Move It!
+At the Walt Disney World, Max is a meetable character, and is featured during the "Move It!
 Shake It!
 Mousekedance It!" parade.
-He and Goofy were also part of the "Mickeys Magical TV World" show in the Magic Kingdom.
+He and Goofy were also part of the "Mickey's Magical TV World" show in the Magic Kingdom.

 At Tokyo Disneyland, Max occasionally appears with Goofy on floats in seasonal parades.
 He can also be found sometimes as a meetable character at the front of the park.

-Voice actors

-Bobby Driscoll voiced Goofy Junior from 1951 to 1952.

-In 1992, when Goof Troop was created, Goofy Junior evolved to Max Goof as a preteen.
-Max was voiced by Dana Hill; Hill would continued to voice Max for commercials, Disney projects, promos, Disney parks and other miscellaneous material with the exception of A Goofy Movie until her death in 1996.

-In 1995, Max Goof became a teenager in A Goofy Movie where he is voiced by Jason Marsden, which became his first animated film that he worked on at the age of 20; Marsden continued to voice Max in An Extremely Goofy Movie, House of Mouse, Mickey's Twice Upon a Christmas and other Disney projects.